intel-lab-lkp/linux/Documentation/trace/ftrace.rst

     0)   2.861 us    |      } /* putname() */

-The return value of each traced function can be displayed after an equal sign "=".
+The return value of each traced function can be displayed after an equal sign "ret =".
 When encountering system call failures, it can be very helpful to quickly locate the function that first returns an error code.